mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/1-cluster-setup/P7Q4-cluster-setup/README.md

 #### Expected result

-- OpenShift enterprise cluster should be configured successfully.
+- Konvoy cluster should be configured successfully.
 All the nodes in the cluster should be in healthy state.

 #### Test Result